Auto Insurance Savings Guide for Service Members and Veterans

 Auto insurance companies with military discounts

 If you prefer, you can go with one of the country’s major commercial auto insurance providers.
-Many of them provide discounts and other benefits to active duty service members and veterans.
+Only some offer a companywide military discount; others provide savings via non‑military programs (telematics, bundling) and deployment/storage accommodations.

-Here are a few major insurance providers that advertise a military or affinity discount.
+Here are a few major insurance providers that advertise a military or affinity discount, or offer alternatives; availability varies by state.

 Provider NameApplicable Military BranchRate Reductions and Benefits†Contact Information

-Farmers Insurance Active, permanently based in-state* Rate reductions vary by state and policy 1-888-327-6335 or Website Form
+Farmers Insurance No universal military discount; availability varies by state* Ask about telematics, bundling, and deployment/storage options; amounts vary by state and policy 1-888-327-6335 or Website Form

 *Discount not available in every state. †According to company representatives reached by phone.